freddieventura/freddieventura.github.io/_posts/2024-04-06-js-intermediate-00-.md

 In a given programming language design, a first-class citizen is an entity which supports all the operations generally available to other entities.
 These operations typically include being passed as an argument, returned from a function, and assigned to a variable.

-Some examples:
+Some examples.
  - Function pointers in C are first-class values because they can be passed to functions, returned from functions, and stored in heap-allocated data structures just like any other value.
  - Functions in Pascal and Ada are not first-class values because although they can be passed as arguments, they cannot be returned as results or stored in heap-allocated data structures.
  - Struct types are second-class types in C, because there are no literal expressions of struct type.
  - In Java, the type int is second class because you can't inherit from it.
 Type Integer is first class.
  - In C, labels are second class, because they don't have values and you can't compute with them.

 Other way of seeing it first-class vs non first-class citizens in programming is.

 Something is first-class if it is explicitly manipulable in the code.
 In other words, something is first-class if it can be programmatically manipulated at run-time.

 When something is reified at run-time, it becomes explicitly manipulable.
 Reifiy stands for "make (something abstract) more concrete or real."
 Some Examples
  - We speak of first-class object, because objects can be manipulated programmatically at run-time (that's the very purpose).
  - In java, you have classes, but they are not first-class, because the code can normally not manipulate a class unless you use reflection
  - In java, you have packages (modules), but they are not first-class, because the code does not manipulate package at run-time.

 According to the MDN Web Docs